VAR drama as Portugal and Spain reach World Cup last 16

 Portugal, who finished level with Spain on five points, conceded a late penalty as Iran drew level at 1-1 and faced a heart-stopping moment as Mehdi Taremi put a shot inches wide -- a goal that would have sent the European champions crashing out.

-Morocco twice led Spain through Khalid Boutaib and then Youssef en-Nesyri.
-Spain pulled level in the first half through Isco before Aspas's rescue act at the death.

-In Saransk, Ronaldo was at the heart of a series of VAR incidents.
+Ronaldo was at the heart of a series of VAR incidents in Saransk.
 First he had a penalty saved by Ali Beiranvand and was later saved by a review as Iran's players called for him to be sent off following an incident with Morteza Pouraliganji.

-Ricardo Quaresma had earlier opened the scoring with a fine shot with the outside of his boot at the end of the first half and Portugal looked like holding on for the win before Karim Ansarifard equalised in injury time at the end of the match.
+Furious Iran coach Carlos Queiroz said Portugal captain Ronaldo, who was booked, should have been sent off for using an elbow and lashed out against VAR, saying it was "not going well".

+"I don't want to talk too much, it's about my country and a player.
+I know it'll be a war against me," said Queiroz, who coached his native Portugal at the 2010 finals in South Africa."

 Portugal will face Uruguay in the last 16 in Sochi on Saturday.